REALBRICKD/Facility-Assessment-Report-Generator/README.md

 - Testing: Pytest and Github Actions
 ## Core Architectural Design Decisions

-The application is split into three main modules:
+The application is split into four main modules:

 1. `Hosting/` handles the UI, form validation, session state, and download actions.
 2. `API/` contains the CMS data clients that query and cache remote records.
 3. `FileExport/` renders the final report into DOCX and PDF formats.
+4. `Testing` to house unit tests for the rest of the application.

 ## Data Flow Diagram